The Unexpected Benefits of Driving Hour Management & Driver Fatigue

 If you bill customers hourly or by the minute, you need to provide accurate billing.
 Fair billing that is based on solid data, helps keep customers satisfied and builds a trusting relationship with them.

-Having a telematics solution that electronically keeps track of driving hours can help you see exactly how long a driver was with a customer.
+Having a telematics solution that electronically keeps track of driving hours for fatigue management can help you see exactly how long a driver was with a customer.
 Relying on the recall of drivers can lead to errors so automated is inevitably better.

 Electronic logging saves time and can even help you get your money faster.
 Additionally, should you customer have a question about their bill, you can give them an accurate breakdown of the costs which results in fewer disputes.